strategicmarket/webanalytics/README.md

 The code base is isomorphic, with key configuration data shared between client and server functions

-The configurations for REDIS is temporarily disabled (commented out in server/http )
+The configurations for REDIS is temporarily disabled (commented out in server/http ) -- so the streaming option on the sidebar will not work

+if the application opens with localhost:3000/dashboard -- go to the admin option and logout.
+This will render the 'login' page -- implemented as a demo with auth0 cloud service

 ## License and Use
  [LICENSE](.github/LICENSE.txt).